Gunjan-2002/K8s_Job_Portal_Application/README.md

 ## This is a Job Portal Application built using MERN tech stack.
-I deployed this project on local /bKubernetes Cluster/b.
+I deployed this project on local ###Kubernetes Cluster.